blakeboswell/ml-primer/README.md

 sum(yhat == y) / nrow(y)
 ```

 In this instance we find that the predictions are 100% accurate.
-This test did not seek to produce a robust model though, so it is possible we overfit the data.
-However, overfitting the data would be a sign that the gradiant descent method is doing its job.
+We did not test the performance of the model on unseen data, so overfitting is a potential issue.
+However, the accuracy of the result indicates that the gradiant descent method is doing its job correctly.

 ### Decision Boundary